 “There is a big difference of opinion about whether [heavy gaming] is an addiction, impulse control disorder, a variant of ADHD and depression, or just a behavior that’s extreme in some individuals,” Renshaw told Heathline.

-Nevertheless, the World Health Organization recently added “” to an updated version of its lists of ailments.
+Nevertheless, the World Health Organization recently added “

 The idea that an activity can be addictive — like alcohol and nicotine — is recognized in the current manual of official psychiatric disorders (DSM-5), which includes gambling.